Guiding Development

 When a person requests an exemption, how does the City define "hardship"?
 No definition is provided in the Code.

-Jrutter asked almost 5 years ago
+Jrutter asked over 5 years ago

 When City Council enacted Ordinance 2104, they were advised by the City Attorney that it is prudent to have a process for a special exception when a temporary moratorium is enacted.
 Since the moratorium is a temporary measure, neither the process nor criteria appear in the City Municipal Code.
 Rather, City Council will need to deliberate and on a case by case basis determine the meaning of the term “undue and substantial hardship”.
 There may be different factors on a case by case basis, but in the end, Council will need to deliberate as a group and make such a determination.
 Given the unique nature of the situation, such a determination will always be on a case by case basis and would not be considered precedent.